-The New Manhattan Big Band, founded in 1991, owes its name to the then plans of the Municipality of Amersfoort, who wanted to transform the city into "a new Manhattan on the Eem".
-That American allure must have inspired the big band in its development.
-How else to explain the American swagger of the ensemble, the courage to face challenges!
-Do not expect the NMBB to play only Count Basie and Duke Ellington - even though they also play that music with great flair.
-In the band's repertoire we find soundtracks from movies, popsongs from artists like Norah Jones, Michael Bublé and Caro Emerald – all songs interpreted with real feeling by NMBB’s permanent singer Heleen van de Water – and in addition to that, delicious swampy funk like Herbie Hancock’s Chameleon and Tutu from the eponymous album by Miles Davis.
+The New Manhattan Big Band, founded in 1991, owes its name to the then construction plans of the municipality of Amersfoort, which wanted to transform the city into a "new Manhattan on the Eem".
+The American allure must have inspired the big band in its development.
+How different the American style of the ensemble can be explained, the courage to take on challenges!
+Expect the NMBB, for example, not only Count Basie and Duke Ellington - even though they also play that music with verve.
+In the band's repertoire we find soundtracks from films, pop songs from artists such as Norah Jones, Michael Buble and Caro Emerald, and wonderfully soggy funk in the form of Tutu from the Miles Davis album of the same name.
 In short, the NMBB is always looking for adventure.

-However, what makes the NMBB really special is that the band members, although from person to person maybe Holland-sober, can cast off the brakes at the right moment to create compelling music, music that swings and from time to time genuinely moves their audience.
-Especially when the band unites in accompanying guest soloists, like vocalist Gail Pettis, vibraphonist Tjaco Oostdijk, rapper Diggy Dex and young percussionist Danique Kos - although you might say that the latter rather accompanied the NMBB, so just the other way around.
+But what makes the NMBB so special is that the band members, although from person to person perhaps average Dutch-sober, can release the brakes at the right moment to create compelling music, music that swings and also moves from time to time.
+Especially when the band forms a sublime unit to guide its guest soloists.
+In the past they were diverse artists such as singer Gail Pettis, vibraphonist Tjaco Oostdijk, rapper Diggy Dex and, in the more recent past, percussionist Danique Kos - although you can also say that she accompanied the NMBB.

 Every Monday the band meets on Dollardstraat, to work hard on the further development of the repertoire, under the direction of conductor Daniel Follman.
 From time to time the band strikes live with performances wherever a stage is found to showcase its art.
 Always with great dedication and a very good mood, or, to use the title of one of the songs in the repertoire of the NMBB: Feelin 'good!